Political Meetings - Our Diary

 Please note, we are not affiliated to any Political Party.
 Abuse and neglect in care homes is a cross Party issue.
 We need to work together to make it stop

-Our Diary of Political Meetings is listed on this page.
+Photo Gallery of Political Meetings are listed at the footer of this page.

 Ageing is something that affects us all, if not now, then in the future.
 This is not about politics, or bank spreadsheets, this is about people.

 The UK Hidden Scandal of private care homes is a pathway many fear to tread.
 What we talk about now will be the headlines of the future 'We should have listened'.
 It will be too late for many, with lives destroyed by a system designed to care.

 We want MP's and Ministers to listen and trust the truth speakers to help end abuse and neglect in our care homes.
 We urge them to speak out, without fear, acknowledging the seriousness of the critical state of our sector.
 We would also ask them to ponder on the fact that some key players in our care 'Establishment' may not be as expert in their field as they profess, and they themselves have had a role to play in this crisis, as they have watched it evolve, going with the flow.

 Politicians must be prepared to admit they got it wrong, nothing to be ashamed of in that, in fact they would gain more respect from the public.
 We all make mistakes.